navin-mordani/ML-TextClassification/README.md

 # Linear and Non-Linear Classification of Text by Subject

+Project 3 for Comp 551, Fall 16 at McGill University

+Kaggle Team : Poco a Poco

 ## Introduction

 The project evaluates the performance of linear and nonlinear classifiers in the categorization of abstracts from technical papers.